simran-sawhney/ruby-google-cloud-storage/README.md

 		> file.gapi.updated   (Time.at(file.gapi.updated))

-### Example for dynamically naming the bucket (let us say name of bucket we want is "dynamic-bucket")
+### Example for dynamically naming the bucket
+--(let us say name of bucket we want is "dynamic-bucket")
 	> bucket = GoogleCloudStorage.bucket "dynamic-bucket"
 	> bucket = GoogleCloudStorage.create_bucket "dynamic-bucket" unless bucket.present? # this will create the required bucket if doesn't exists
 	> ...